anshika2698/Data-Works-portfolio/final-project-part-one.md

 ## Method and Medium

-Using Kaggle as the data source and Tableau as the visualization tool, I will be able to bring forward quantitative insights with a narrative flow.
+Using Kaggle as the data source, Tableau as the visualization tool, and Shorthand to flesh out my entire story.
+This will help me bring forward quantitative insights with a narrative flow.
 This combination will support an accessible, visually engaging story that shows how modern reading behaviors have changed in this digital era.

 ## References
 - Emirhan BULUT.
 (2024).
 Social Media Usage and Emotional Well-Being [Data set].
 Kaggle. [https://doi.org/10.34740/KAGGLE/DSV/8460631](https://doi.org/10.34740/KAGGLE/DSV/8460631)